Futures dip ahead of weekly jobless claims data

 At 6:37 a.m.
 ET, Dow e-minis were down 12 points, or 0.04%, and S&P 500 e-minis were down 8.75 points, or 0.21%.

-In thin company news, specialty refiner Vertex Energy nearly doubled in value after saying it was set to buy Royal Dutch Shell’s refinery in Mobile, Alabama for $75 million plus the cost of hydrocarbon inventory.
+In thin company news, specialty refiner Vertex Energy (VTNR.O) nearly doubled in value after saying it was set to buy Royal Dutch Shell's (RDSa.L) refinery in Mobile, Alabama for $75 million plus the cost of hydrocarbon inventory. read more

-Nvidia Corp forecast second-quarter revenue above analysts’ estimates, but shares fell 0.3% as the company could not say for certain how much of its recent revenue rise was driven by the volatile cryptocurrency-mining market.
+Nvidia Corp (NVDA.O) forecast second-quarter revenue above analysts' estimates, but shares fell 0.3% as the company could not say for certain how much of its recent revenue rise was driven by the volatile cryptocurrency-mining market. read more

 Our Standards: The Thomson Reuters Trust Principles.